DemISee1/DemISee1.github.io/README.md

         ![](Images/CreateNewRepository.png)

     > "Distributed version control systems \[such as\] Git... \[provide\] better performance, allow for offline work, and are superior for concurrent work on the same file," - Etter.
+    > In 'Modern Technical Writing,' Andrew Etter underscores the pivotal role of Distributed Version Control Systems (DVCS) like Git in the documentation process.
+He emphasizes that DVCS enables seamless collaboration among team members, robust version control, and efficient tracking of changes.
+By embracing DVCS, technical writers can ensure the integrity and accessibility of documentation, fostering a more streamlined and collaborative writing process.

 2. [Commit](https://github.com/git-guides/git-commit) your resume to your local repository.